Share

 Foster collaboration and rapid prototyping with this flexible style of project management.

-Or are you expecting rapid changes during your project?
+Are you expecting rapid changes during your project?

 Traditional project management defines projects in clear, distinct phases.
-But you may not be able to rely on the traditional method if you need to produce a working model quickly, or your stakeholders need to give input throughout the project execution process.
+But you may not be able to rely on the traditional method if you need to produce a working model quickly, or if your stakeholders need to give input throughout the project execution process.

 We’ll cover: